Engelberg/better-cond/README.md

 ### How do I remember the syntax?

-The syntax is inspired by the way that `:let` and `:when` work inside a for comprehension, extending the syntax to two new keywords: `:when-let` and `:do`.
+The syntax is inspired by the way that `:let` and `:when` work inside a for comprehension, extending the syntax to three new keywords: `:when-let`. `:when-some` and `:do`.

 ## License